 - Provide Proper Training to Employees on Security Give proper training to the insiders and team members on cloud workloads.
 Organizations must conduct training sessions or programs to update employees on the latest features.
 Also, brief them about the responsibilities and security policies of cloud workloads.
 You can also conduct a security awareness program for your organizations’ employees.

-How CWP is different from CSPM?
+How is CWPP different from CSPM?

 Cloud workloads are essential programs and applications that users run on different clouds to enhance application performance and minimize consumption costs.
 Virtual machines, databases, containers are a few examples of cloud workloads that allow the movement of data between different cloud environments.